amerob/lunar-lander-RL-DeepQ/README.md

 ## Introduction

-The Lunar Lander environment is a classic reinforcement learning problem where the objective is to safely land a spacecraft on the moon's surface.
-In this project, we use Deep Q-Learning to train an agent that learns optimal actions for successful landings.
+The goal is to train an agent to safely land a spacecraft on the moon using Deep Q-Learning.

 ## Getting Started

-Follow these steps to get started with this project:

 1. Clone the repository: